patrickw81/ecce/README.md

 # ecce 1.0.0
 Open Source Project
 Image Preprocess with Emgu.CV and OCR Tesseract for different Tasks.
-Especially for archives and libraries Text Only / File Cards / Catalogues like adressbooks
+Especially for archives and libraries.
+Text Only / File Cards / Catalogues like adressbooks

 Beta Version